ABHINAB-CHHETRI/ABHINAB-CHHETRI/README.md

 <h1 align="center">Hi 👋, I'm Abhinab Chhetri.</h1>
 <h3 align="center">I'm from Nepal and currently in my second year of studying Computer Science.
-I'm committed to grow my understanding of technology through both theoretical and practical learning experiences.
+I'm trying to grow my understanding of technology through both theoretical and practical learning experiences.
 My goal is to develop a strong foundation in computer science principles and apply this knowledge to real challenges.</h3>

 - 🌱 I’m currently learning **DBMS(mySQL)**